Rauwendaal Extrusion engineering, Inc.

 2. Generally more stable than simple conveying screws

-3. All of the plastic melt passes over the barrier flight and is exposed to a certain amount of dispersive mixing
+3. All of the plastic melt passes over the barrier flight and is exposed to

 A schematic of a barrier screw is shown in the figure below.